pantheon-systems/documentation/source/content/guides/integrated-composer.md

      - `--no-update` tells Composer to disable automatic updates of the dependency.
 This makes Composer faster when adding dependencies to the Upstream as shown here.
      - `--no-update` should not be included when adding dependencies to a site.

-1. Set or increment the current configuration version:
+1. Optional: Set or increment the current configuration version:

      - If this is your first time setting the config version: